2025–26 Cypriot Cup

-The 2025–26 Cypriot Cup is the 84th edition of the Cypriot Cup.
-It is contested by 26 teams from the Cypriot First and Second Division.
+The 2025–26 Cypriot Cup was the 84th edition of the Cypriot Cup.
+It is contested by 28 teams from the Cypriot First and Second Division.
 It began on 1 October 2025 and the final will take place at the GSP Stadium in Nicosia.

-AEK Larnaca are the defending champions, having won their third title in the previous edition.
+The defending champions are AEK Larnaca, having won their third title in the previous edition.
+They lost to Omonoia in the second round and thus couldn't defend their title.

 Format

-The tournament begins with 22 teams entering the first round; five teams receive a bye to the second round.
+The tournament begins with 22 teams entering the first round; four teams receive a bye to the second round.
 In the first round, the ties are one-legged, and First Division clubs are drawn against Second Division clubs.

 The second round is contested by 16 teams: the ones which qualified from the first round, and those which were exempt from the first round.
 The ties in the second round are one-legged, and from this point onwards, there are no restrictions on the draws.
 The ties in the quarter-finals are also one-legged.
 The semi-finals are the only round of the tournament, where the ties will be two-legged.

 The final is contested in a single game, and will take place at the GSP Stadium.
-The winners qualify for the first qualifying round of the 2026–27 Europa League.
+The winners qualify for the first qualifying round of the 2026–27 UEFA Europa League.

 If, in any round, a winner is not determined after 90 minutes, the two teams play extra time.
 If a winner is still not determined after extra time, a penalty shootout takes place.
 There is no away goals rule.